 - Hormone Replacement Therapy, initiation and dosage titration following Guidelines for Gender-Affirming Primary Care with Trans and Non-Binary Patients, produced by Rainbow Health Ontario / Sherbourne Health https://www.rainbowhealthontario.ca/product/4th-edition-sherbournes-guidelines-for-gender-affirming-primary-care-with-trans-and-non-binary-patients/

-- Blood (serum) monitoring for therapeutic effect of hormones, and associated known possible common or usual eventualities at prescribed intervals (Can be coordinated with Outpatient Labs)
+- Blood (serum) monitoring for the therapeutic effect of hormones, and associated known possible common or usual eventualities at prescribed intervals (Can be coordinated with Outpatient Labs)

 - Referral for Trans Related Surgery through MOHLTC and surgical services